khaveesh/DAA-DoubleHelix/README.md

 [Source](https://www.spoj.com/problems/ANARC05B/)

-Two ﬁnite, strictly increasing, integer sequences are given.
+Two finite, strictly increasing, integer sequences are given.
 Any common integer between the two sequences constitute an intersection point.
 Take for example the following two sequences where intersection points are printed in bold:

 First= 3 5 **7** 9 20 **25** 30 40 **55** 56 **57** 60 62